This House

 By the time the last of the stragglers arrive, bodies are already hurtling down the small, steep hills – feet first and head first – as untouched, uncharted snow is quickly trampled smooth and slick.

-So the boys and their sleds can go fast and faster toward the woods below, laughing like hyena, until the next sound is cracking plastic.
+The boys and their sleds go fast and faster toward the woods below, laughing like hyena, until the next sound is cracking plastic.
 Followed by moans, grunts, more laughter… and a few more well chosen profanities.

 More than slightly apprehensive to sled in tandem with these boy rocketeers, I also know I’ll never gain the speed I crave when sledding solo.
 So I climb aboard, wrap my arms around their thick, damp, denim layers and look below, to a hand-packed jump designed to make you fly.